DreamOfTheRedChamber/system-design-interviews/README.md

 #### DNS <a id="dns"></a>
 * Resolve domain name to IP address
+* The process: When a user enters a URL into the browser's address bar, the first step is for the browser to resolve the hostname to an IP address, a task that it delegates to the operating system.
+At this stage, the operating system has a couple of choices.
+	- It can either resolve the address using a static hosts file (such as /etc/hosts on Linux)
+	- It can query a DNS resolver.
+Most commonly, the DNS server is hosted by the client's ISP.
+In larger corporate environments, it's common for a resolving DNS server to run inside the LAN.
+	- If the queried resolver does not have the answer, it attempts to establish which name servers are authoritative for the hostname the clients want to resolve.
+It then queries one of them and relays the answer back to the client that issued the request.
+* Caching: In practice, queries can be much faster than this because of the effects of caching.
+	- Types:
+	    + Whenever the client issues a request to an ISP's resolver, the resolver caches the response for a short period (TTL, set by the authoritative name server), and subsequent queries for this hostname can be answered directly from the cache.
+        + All major browsers also implement their own DNS cache, which removes the need for the browser to ask the operating system to resolve.
+Because this isn't particularly faster than quuerying the operating system's cache, the primary motivation here is better control over what is cached and for how long.
+    - Performance:
+    	+ DNS look-up times can vary dramatically - anything from a few milliseconds to perhaps one-half a second if a remote name server must be queried.
+This manifests itself mostly as a slight delay when the user first loads the site.
+On subsequent views, the DNS query is answered from a cache.
+* DNS prefeching:
+	- Involves performing DNS lookups on URLs linked to in the HTML document, in anticipation that the user may eventually click one of these links.
+		+ Prefetchinng is slightly reminiscent of those annoying browsers and plug-ins that were popular a decade or so ago.
+They would prefetch all the links in an HTML document to improve responsiveness.
+The difference with DNS prefetching is that the amount of data sent over network is much lower.
+Typically, a single UDP packet can carry the question, and a second UDP packet can carry the answer.

 #### Load balancers <a id="load-balancers"></a>
 * All the traffic between web servers and clients is routed through the load balancer.